College of Business and Technology

 Professional School Curriculum Model

-Consistent with the emphasis on excellence in its mission, the College of Business and Technology has implemented a professional school curriculum model that concentrates advanced study in Business and Computer Science subjects during the last two years of a four-year program.
+Consistent with the emphasis on excellence in its mission, the College of Business and Technology has implemented a professional school curriculum model emphasizing advanced study in Business subjects during the last two years of a four-year program.

-Admission to Northeastern Illinois University does not automatically constitute admission to programs offered by the College of Business and Technology.
-If you plan to pursue a baccalaureate degree in business, you must formally apply for admission to the College after you have completed the University’s General Education requirements along with eight Foundation courses that provide basic skills critical for success in a business program.
+Admission to Northeastern Illinois University does NOT guarantee admission to business programs offered by the College of Business and Technology.
+Students seeking a business baccalaureate degree must formally apply to the College after completing the University’s General Education requirements and eight Foundation courses essential for success in a business program.

-At-large students – students (with or without degrees) registered at other institutions who enroll for Northeastern classes – must secure approval from the Business Program Advisers to register for any Business course.
+Students-At-large or students registering at other institutions but enrolling for Northeastern classes must obtain approval from Business Program Advisers to register for any business course.

-Sequence of Courses and Admission Requirements for Business Students
+Course Sequence and Admission Requirements for Business Majors

 The requirements below apply only to students who wish to major in Business.
 Non-business students should check the requirements specified in the section "Enrollment in Business Courses for Non-Business Students".